vertexproject/synapse/docs/synapse/userguides/model_updates/update_v2_191_0.rst

 *************

 ``crypto:currency:address``
-  The type interface has been modified from None to ['econ:pay:instrument'].
+  The type interface has been modified to inherit from ``econ:pay:instrument``.

 ``econ:bank:account``
-  The type interface has been modified from None to ['econ:pay:instrument'].
+  The type interface has been modified to inherit from ``econ:pay:instrument``.

 ``econ:pay:card``
-  The type interface has been modified from None to ['econ:pay:instrument'].
+  The type interface has been modified to inherit from ``econ:pay:instrument``.

 ``inet:service:account``
-  The type interface has been modified from ['inet:service:object'] to ['inet:service:subscriber'].
+  The type interface has been modified to inherit from ``inet:service:object`` instead of ``inet:service:subscriber``.